brunoleppe/PIC32-Project-Template/README.md

 ## Issues
 When working on VS Code, Intellisense isn't going to work correctly on your project if you modify c_cpp_properties.json to include the microchip files (xc.h and so on), nor setting the compiler path to xc32-gcc.
 Do not modify c_cpp_properties.jason.

 When working on Atom, ccls is needed to parse c/c++ files.
+There are some tutorials for setting ccls in atom.

 Currently, there's no support for c++ source files, but modifying the compiler path should be enough.